Introduction

 For example, in a geographically distributed organization where there are many different office locations and each office location needs to administer their end users credentials.
 In this setup, it may be required to use AD Group membership, for example, each office has at least one operator that is a member of a Credential Group.
 Employees at that same office are also a member of the same Credential Group.
 Employees are traveling between offices and are then given temporary membership to the Credential Group of the office being visited.
 The operators of that office are then, based on the group membership, able to administer those user’s credentials.

-Example Windows AD Group Permissions Configuration
+Windows AD Group Permissions Configuration

 Below we will describe how an example configuration could be set up in vSEC:CMS.
 A simple example will be used to better describe how this can be configured and used.